 The Futures Delivery Process for Commodities

-One has to wonder how traders make deals on physical assets under these conditions and what the actual delivery of these assets entails.
+One has to wonder how traders make deals on physical assets under these conditions and the actual delivery of these assets.
 To get to the bottom of it, it’s important to take a closer look at the published details of these contracts in addition to the rules of the particular brokerages that provide them.
 In reality, most brokers fundamentally reject any involvement in the actual physical delivery of the contracts’ respective assets.
 Positions are automatically closed and settled in cash at the moment of expiry.
 This means there are zero risks of a carrier with a shipment of wheat knocking on your front door.

 The Role of Clearing Houses in The Futures Delivery Process

 If the broker is open to offering physical delivery, it becomes necessary to get an additional institution involved.
 The clearinghouse serves an imperative role in this process.
 It keeps track of changes in the ownership of contracts.
 It also keeps track of the various warehouses and depots that can serve as both the origin and destination of physical deliveries.
 It’s also worth pointing out that physical deliveries are only possible for front-month contracts, although traders can purchase contracts with expiries of up to a year and a half.

 15 Dec 2016

 14 Mar 2019